khalid-hussain/shaheen/chap18.md

 storm of tears and sighs, the sound of my voice wouldn't even be recognizable to him.
 Standing on a peak of a mountain, instead of mentioning my name to the moon, he must be saying to it, 'You have seen the rise of my nation.
 Today have a look at its fall.
-You have witnessed the majesty of Tariq and Abdul Rehman in this land.
+You have witnessed the majesty of Tariq and Abdul Rahman in this land.
 Today have a look at Abu Abdullah's humiliation and disgrace.
 You must have seen those mujahids who had burned their ships at the shores of Andalus.
 Today have a look at these nation sellers who are receiving the price